How to open a bank account in the Netherlands: the ultimate guide

 • “Youth” or “children’s” accounts are for kids up to 12 years old, and

-• “young person’s” accounts are for those aged 12 to 18.
+• “Young person’s” accounts are for those aged 12 to 18.

-The details for these account types differ a little depending on which bank you choose.
-The good thing is that they’re all made with the aim to give your child some autonomy — while also giving you the ability to monitor their spending.
+The good thing is that they’re all made to give your child some autonomy — while also giving you the ability to monitor their spending.

 father-and-son-drinking-milkshake-son-paying-with-debit-card-in-the-netherlands